hugoledoux/mywebsite/_drafts/rules-happy-latex.md

 comments: true
 ---

-When it comes to writing my [papers](/pubs/), I must admit that I prefer [LaTeX](http://latex-project.org/intro.html) over [that-other-ubiquitous-program-that-I'd-rather-not-mention](http://products.office.com/en-us/word). *Prefer* is an understatement here: I would probably do *anything* to avoid writing a paper with the other software, including spending hours arguing with the editor of the journal/conference why LaTeX is better, using one of the many [converters](http://peterwittek.com/2013/11/comparing-latex-conversion-tools/)[^1], or asking one of my students to do it for me.
+When it comes to writing my [papers](/pubs/), I must admit that I prefer [LaTeX](http://latex-project.org/intro.html) over [that-other-ubiquitous-program-that-I'd-rather-not-mention-here](http://www.wordperfect.com/rw/).
+*Prefer* is an understatement here: I would probably do *anything* to avoid writing a paper with the other software, including spending hours harrasing the editor of the journal/conference so that she accepts LaTeX, using one of the many [converters](http://peterwittek.com/2013/11/comparing-latex-conversion-tools/)[^1], or asking one of my students to do it for me.

-So when I can choose, I always impose LaTeX on my co-writers.
+So when I can choose, I always impose LaTeX on my co-authors.
-Since many of them of users of the other software, that often creates friction and someone ends up fixing manually all the "mistakes" in the file.
+Since some of them are users of the other software, that often creates friction and someone ends up fixing manually all the "mistakes" in the file.

-So I propose here *The Rules for happily collaborating on a LaTeX document*©, a set of 12 rules that: (1) novices can easily apply; (2) will make LaTeX experts totally happy.
+So I propose here *The Rules for happily collaborating on a LaTeX document*©, a set of 12 rules that: (1) novices can easily apply; (2) will make your co-authors happy.

+Please add your new Rules in the comments below.

 ### 1. You shall use only one sentence per line